JOJAESEONG/BLM_DNN/README.md

 ## The Website using Falcon Template and BLM_DNN model

+## A code update is made on the master branch.
+Please refer to the master branch.

 #### The copyright of this template is in Falcon.

 #### The copyright of BLM_DNN model (EU & ASIA) Copper belongs to Dr. Jung Ji-woong.